 However, many stores have reinstituted face-covering mandates for their workers, regardless of vaccination status, especially in areas hard-hit by the delta spike.
 (You can use an interactive tool on the CDC’s website to check the transmission level in your county.)

 The 10 largest retailers in the U.S., and most of the top 40, as ranked by the National Retail Federation (NRF) based on sales, implemented face-covering mandates in the spring and summer of 2020.
 Here are those companies’ current mask policies.
 Store numbers are from the NRF, as of 2020.

 The nation’s biggest retailer said July 30 that it is reimposing a mask rule for employees at Walmart and Sam's Club stores in areas rated by the CDC to be at substantial or high risk for COVID-19.
 The company ended face-covering requirements for fully vaccinated customers in May and said it will continue to encourage but not mandate that shoppers mask up.
 Walmart triggered a wave of retailers implementing mask rules when it did so in July 2020.

 U.S. stores: 523

 Amazon-owned Whole Foods Market, the e-commerce giant’s biggest brick-and-mortar offshoot, ended its mask mandate for fully vaccinated customers on May 19.
 Inoculated store employees can also go mask-free.
-“Unvaccinated customers, as well as those in areas where transmission is high, are asked to continue to wear masks,” the grocery chain states on its COVID-19 response page.
+“Unvaccinated customers, as well as those in areas where transmission is high, are asked to continue to wear masks indoors,” the grocery chain states on its COVID-19 response page.
 Whole Foods employees who do not provide proof of vaccination or who work in stores in areas with substantial or high transmission rates are required to wear face-coverings on the job, as are all workers in Amazon warehouses.

 NRF rank: 3